Skip to content

 Environment

-Your time would be spent on a combination of office work and site visits.
-Depending upon what type of work you specialise in, you may spend time working in a project office and/or on site, which might be existing buildings or construction sites.
+• You may spend time working in a project office and on site, which might be existing buildings or construction sites.

 Travel